zidoro/pomatez/README.md

 - **Desktop Notification**.
 If enabled, the app will allow the user to be notified from time to time.
 Notification property is divided into 3 types NONE, NORMAL and EXTRA.

+- **Close to Tray**.
+The app will create a system tray icon with a context menu when the app is being hide or closed.

 - **Keyboard Shortcuts**.
 Provide some useful keyboard shortcuts allowing the user to use the app conveniently.

 - **Customizable Rules**.
 Allowing the user to modify the default rules of Pomodoro Principle to fit on their personal preference.